cupy/cupy/docs/source/tutorial/memory.rst

 a :class:`~cupy.cuda.MemoryPool` instance, when the memory is freed it will be released back to the system immediately, which may or may not be desired.

-Stream ordered memory allocation is a new feature added since CUDA 11.2.
+Stream Ordered Memory Allocator is a new feature added since CUDA 11.2.
 CuPy provides an *experimental* interface to it.
+Similar to CuPy's memory pool, Stream Ordered Memory Allocator also allocates and deallocates memory *asynchronously* from a memory pool in a stream-ordered fashion.
+The key difference is that it is a built-in feature provided in CUDA by NVIDIA.
 To enable a memory pool that manages stream ordered memory, you can do

 .. code-block:: py